xunne899/tgc18-project3-frontend/README.md

 ## 4. User Stories

 1. User's are able to access the website with ease, able to view products add to cart and make payment within few simple steps
-2. User's are able to browse their product requirement at a quick glance
+2. User's are able to browse their product details and at a quick glance
-3. Users are able to register and log in over few simple steps
+3. User's are able to register and log in over few simple steps
+4. User's are able to view order item details, receipt easily and within a few clicks

 ### 4.1 Acceptance Criteria

-1. Webpage allows user's to search for their desire sauces and spices<br>
+1. Webpage products description layout able to capture user's attention <br>
-2. Webpage is user friendly enough, allowing customer's to navigate to register, login, search for their item with ease
+2. Webpage is user friendly enough, allowing customer's to navigate to register, login, search for their item with ease<br>
+3. Webpage allows user to purchase their item, checkout within a few steps<br>
+4. Allows user to view products and ordered items detail eg. payment method, address, order id, order status, shipping method and receipt

 ## 5. Technologies Used